Oliver-Ren/Real-Time-Vocal-Processor/README.txt

 3 The data set "currentFrame.dat" is the input file and "wn.dat" is the look up table of the window function.
 The output is the time domain signal after pitch shift.

+Debug Log
+After executing the line 67 of PitchShifting.cpp: output[m] = real[m] * wn[m] * sqrt_result_reverse;

+the output will become 0.

+There is something wrong with the IFFT, after IFFT, the real part became all Zeros.

+The interpolation result is not good, there are a lot of spikes and hears noisy.